 BELGIUM

-Enchanté is a citizens' initiative founded in January 2018 in Ghent.
+Enchanté is a citizens' initiative founded in Ghent

-Enchanté and the 68 shops are together working for a more inclusive community.
+Enchanté and its network of 68 shops work together to create a more inclusive community.

 The Pledge was the first network to open outside of France.
 It was launched by Devin as one project of the nonprofit Be:Seattle.